delfick/photons/docs/start/collector/index.rst

         )

 ``configuration["reference_resolver_register"]``
-    This object knows how to create a Special reference object from a reference, ``configuration["reference_resolver_register"].reference_object("d03d75000001")``
+    This object knows how to create a
+    :ref:`Special reference <special_reference_objects>` object from a reference, ``configuration["reference_resolver_register"].reference_object("d03d75000001")``
     or you can use the shortcut on the collector as mentioned above, ``collector.reference_object("d073d5000001")``